Kontor of Bruges: Construction of kontor buildings

 The Hansards rented the Oosterlingenhuis ("Easterling house", it refers to Germans) from 1442 as their own guildhall.
 In 1478 its new guildhall buildings at the Oosterlingenplein were completed.
 But the kontor continued to use the canteen of the monastery of the Carmelite order.
-The monastery hasn't survived, while the façade of the Oostenlingenhuis doesn't exist anymore.
+The monastery hasn't survived, while the façade of the Oosterlingenhuis doesn't exist anymore.

 Renewed complaints about breaches against privileges motivated the Hanseatic League to increase the economic power of the staple by expanding it.
 However it didn't resolve the issues and the kontor was relocated again.
 The destination would first be Deventer, but the Hanse decided for Utrecht in the end.
 Philip the Good occupied Utrecht in 1455.
 Negotiations resulted in the kontor's return in August 1457 with little gain.
 Merchants widely ignored the embargo and it would be the last Hanseatic embargo against Flanders.

 Remains of the Oosterlingenhuis.
 It has been split into two buildings.